coda/packs-sdk/docs/get-started/web.md

 The Pack Studio is built right in to the Coda application.
 To get there:

 1. Open [Coda](https://coda.io/docs) in your browser.
-1. Click on the name of your workspace in the navigation menu on the left.
+1. Click on **Packs** in the navigation menu on the left.
+If you are a member of multiple workspaces you will need to select a workspace first.
-1. Click on **Packs** in the header.
 1. Click the **New Pack** button in the upper right.

 You are now in the Pack Studio, ready to start building!